DominicEliot/Elementalist/README.md

 Set the `DISCORD__TOKEN` environment variable with `docker run -e DISCORD__TOKEN=your-token-from-discord image-name`

 ## Building
 The bot is written in c# and uses .Net 9.
 The main solution is the SLNX file.
-Visual Studio 2022 requires that you enable preview feature to get this to work.
+If you have issues opening the solution make sure your IDE is fully up to date.
 Additionally you need to setup the bot token with the following command: `dotnet user-secrets set "DISCORD:TOKEN" "your-token-from-discord"`
 From there building should be pretty straight forward.